Part of Archanis Station: S2E4. Contagion Unleashed (The Devil to Pay) and Bravo Fleet: The Devil to Pay

 “I concur,” nodded Fleet Captain Devreux.
 As nice as it would have been to relinquish the big chair to her for this crisis, he knew she had a situation of her own to address, one that could be of galactic importance.
 He even debated whether he’d even notify her now, or if he’d keep her in the dark a little longer, just to ensure she didn’t flip back around.

 “Well then, I suppose there’s only one thing left to do,” Rear Admiral Grayson said as he turned to address the group as a whole.
-He straightened his jacket, took a deep breath, and then made the call, the call that was only his to make: “As of this moment, I am ordering a full and complete quarantine of Archanis Station, and under the security directives of the United Federation of Planets, I am ordering the recall – and interdiction, if necessary – of any starship that has visited the station within the last forty eight hours.
+He straightened his jacket, took a deep breath, and then made the call, the call that was only his to make: “As of this moment, I am ordering a full and complete quarantine of Archanis Station, and under the security directives of the United Federation of Planets, I am ordering the recall – and interdiction, if necessary – of any starship that has visited the station within the last seventy two hours.
 Captain Drake, make it so with all due haste.”

 “It will be done,” Captain Drake nodded dutifully.
 “And if there’s nothing else, I’d like to drop to make it so.”
 It would take some time to effectuate the total and complete lockdown of their city in space.